The Beano: Beano Specials

 The comic also ran A4-sized Beano Specials in 1987 with full coloured pages, which later were replaced by Beano Superstars which ran for 121 issues from 1992 to 2002.
 These were similar to the Comic Library series.
 Some of the last issues were printed versions of episodes from the 1996–1998 Dennis and Gnasher animated TV series.
 A Beano Poster Comic series was also printed in the early 1990s.

 The Beano Specials returned in 2003, and are now published seasonally.
 The issues were numbered, and the first one was a Dennis and Friends special, the last a Christmas reprint special.
 These were replaced by BeanoMAX in early 2007.

 BeanoMAX

-On 15 February 2007, the first issue of a monthly comic entitled BeanoMAX was published.
-The sister comic features many of the same characters; however, the stories in BeanoMAX are written in a longer format meant for 10- to 13-year-olds.
-The first issue was a Comic Relief special featuring assorted celebrity guests.
-The magazine has been rebranded several times since 2013, and is currently known as EPIC Magazine.
+BeanoMAX was launched in 2007 as a sister comic to The Beano.
+It featured many of the same characters and strips, however the stories in BeanoMAX were aimed at a slightly older audience and were generally longer than their Beano counterparts.
+It ran monthly from 2007 to 2013 before being rebranded as the Dennis the Menace and Gnasher Megazine.
+It would later be rebranded again as EPIC! in 2016, by which point it had transitioned into an independent magazine aimed at pre-teens, with Beano characters only making occasional appearances.
+The comic ended in 2019, with a total of 151 issues being released across its three iterations.